-When a new message is issued, the Softkey Annunciation will flash ADVISORY to alert the pilot of a new message.
-It will continue to flash until viewed by pressing the softkey.
+When a new message is issued, the ALERTS Softkey flashes to alert the flight crew of a new message.
+It continues to flash until acknowledged by pressing the softkey.
 Active messages are displayed in white text.
-Messages that become inactive while the Alerts Window is displayed will change to gray text.
-After viewing the message, ALERTS is displayed as the Softkey Annunciation.
-The Softkey Annunciation will again flash ADVISORY if the state of a displayed message changes or a new message is displayed.
+Messages that have become inactive change to gray text.
+The ALERTS Softkey flashes if the state of a displayed message changes or a new message is displayed.
+The inactive messages can be removed from the Message Window by pressing the flashing ALERTS Softkey.